Compact Multi-Object Placement Using Adjacency-Aware Reinforcement Learning: Experimental Evaluation

 \subsection{Experimental Setup}

-For the experiments we use the 6-DoF robotic arm UR5, equipped with the two-finger gripper Robotiq 2F-85, as shown in \figref{fig:motivation}.
-However, our approach is applicable to any robotic arm, since our agent learns EE movement increments, and it does not directly learn to control the robot's joint angles.
-For all experiments, we rely on the TQC implementation of Stable-Baselines3 \cite{raffinStableBaselines3ReliableReinforcementa} and the OpenAI Gym toolkit \cite{brockmanOpenAIGym2016a}, as well as PyBullet \cite{coumansPyBulletPythonModule2016} for simulation.
-The actor and critic networks are implemented using three-layered fully-connected networks of size \{128, 128, 128\}.
-The training and evaluation are performed on a desktop computer equipped with an i9-11900KF CPU, 64\,GB RAM, and an RTX 3080Ti GPU with 12\,GB VRAM.
-While training, the agent handles only one fresco object.
-During evaluation instead, we extend the task to 100 unseen frescoes to show the agent's generalization capabilities to unseen object shapes.
-Our agent trained using the reward scaling factors listed in \tabref{tab:factors}.
+For all experiments, we use the 6-DoF robotic arm UR5, equipped with the two-finger gripper Robotiq 2F-85, as shown in \figref{fig:motivation}.
+However, our approach is applicable to any robotic arm, since our agent learns EE movement increments, and it does not directly learn to control the robot's joint positions.
+Furthermore, we rely on the TQC implementation of Stable-Baselines3~\cite{raffinStableBaselines3ReliableReinforcement2021} and the OpenAI Gym toolkit~\cite{brockmanOpenAIGym2016a}, as well as PyBullet~\cite{coumansPyBulletPythonModule2016} for simulation.
+The actor and critic networks use three-layered fully-connected networks of size \{\(128, 128, 128\)\}.
+We trained our agent using the reward scaling factors in \tabref{tab:factors} and the training parameters in \tabref{tab:training}.
+We experimentally determined the scaling factors that lead to the best performance.
+To show the agent's generalization capabilities to unseen object shapes, we train it on one fresco and evaluate it on \(100\)~novel frescoes.
+The agent was trained for approximately \(4\)\,hours on a desktop computer equipped with an Intel i9-11900KF CPU and \(64\)\,GB RAM, without using a dedicated GPU.